Family & Group Sea Kayaking

 2 Night Family Sea Kayaking Short break: £895 Exclusive use of Barn house for families or friend groups including

-- 2 nights self catering accommodation in our Barn House, 3 Double bedrooms (sleeps up to 6 people), open plan kitchen, dining and living room
+- 2 nights self catering accommodation in our Barn House, 2 Double bedrooms, 1 twin bedroom (sleeps up to 6 people), open plan kitchen, dining and living room

 - 2 full days of Sea kayaking and coaching for up to 4 people.